Course Programof StudyFAQ

 Students should review their DegreeCheck if they receive a CPOS notification.
 Students are encouraged to schedule an appointment with their Pathways Advisor to discuss course registration changes.

-Is the Colorado Opportunity Fund (COF) stipend impacted?
+The Colorado Opportunity Fund (COF) stipend is not impacted by CPOS.

 You may still do so; however, you may not receive financial aid for that course.
 Financial aid will prorate automatically based on your enrollment status for courses within your program of study.
 If you have questions about your authorized or disbursed amounts of financial aid, please contact the Financial Aid Office at financialaid@trinidadstate.edu.